garagehive/garagehive.github.io/docs/garagehive-customer-ranking.md

 We are currently reviewing this article before it is published, check back later.

 # How to Use Customer Ranking in Garage Hive
 Garage Hive's customer ranking feature allows you to rate customers based on your experience with them at the garage.
-You can customise the rating criteria based on your preferences, such as customer loyalty, applicable discounts, previous purchase behaviour, quality of interaction, and more.
+You can customise the rating criteria based on your preferences, such as customer loyalty, previous purchase behaviour, quality of interaction, and more.
 Whenever a customer is ranked, the next time a new service document is created for them, you will receive a notification about their ranking.

 ## In this article
 1. [Customer Ranking Setup](#customer-ranking-setup)